-However, because of the failure of gluing at a self-tangency without moving the Lagrangian, one cannot expect the maps $\mu_d(\phi_0)$, once self-tangencies ${v}$ are allowed as inputs or outputs, to satisfy the \ainfty axiom if some of the semi-infinite edges map to the self-tangent point ${v}$.
+However, because of the failure of gluing at a self-tangency without moving the Lagrangian, one cannot expect the maps $\mu_d(\phi_0)$ to satisfy the \ainfty axiom if some of the semi-infinite edges map to the self-tangent point ${v}$.
 For $b \in CF(\phi_0)$ define $b$-deformed maps

 \end{remark}